successamust/Blog-Management-frontend-/README.md

-# The NexusBlog - Frontend
+# The Nexus Blog - Frontend

 A modern, responsive blog management platform with newsletter functionality built with React and Vite.